[blog-marquee header-black header-dark color-white dark]

 If you’re keeping your lens open longer in order to let in more light, you’ll want to counteract this by making sure your camera is as steady as possible.
 Even if you think you’re holding the camera steady, you may be just shaky enough to blur the photo.
 Instead, stick with a tripod if you’re going to be staying in one place, or a camera stabilizer if you’re going to be moving around the room.
 A camera stabilizer can be worn around your body to minimize shakiness and produce more crisp photos.

 4. EMBRACE THE BLUR

 On the other hand, sometimes embracing blurriness can work to your advantage.
 The trick is to know when the blur is appropriate and when it ruins a photo.
 As a rule of thumb, a little bit of blur works when you’re trying to convey motion in a photo.
 If a newly married couple is running off on their honeymoon, a blur is appropriate.
 If people are on the dancefloor and lights are spinning, the blur will recreate the feel of the event.
 But you do not want to capture blur if someone is speaking or you’re trying to get a headshot.
 Use this technique wisely.

 5. EDIT IN BLACK AND WHITE

-When manual settings and external lighting aren’t enough, you can always fix up a photo during the editing process.
-Be careful not to go overboard in the edits, which can be obvious and overworked.
-But a tasteful brightening of a photo, changing of the levels, or balance of color can go a long way to create a beautiful photo in low light.
-If you’ve worked on a photo for a while and still can’t seem to get the right edit, try changing the color to black and white.
-This can salvage a photo that has a dull color or a lack of contrast.
+When manual settings and external lighting aren't enough, you can always fix up a photo during the editing process.
+Be careful not to go overboard in the edites, which can be obvious and overworked.
+But a tasteful brightening of a photo, changing levels, or balance of color can go a long way to create a beautiful photo in low light.
+If you've worked on a photo for a while and can still can't seem to get the right edit, try changing the color to black and white.
+This can salvage a photo that has dull color or lack of contrast.